The 49ers' offensive line made significant strides once Adam Snyder took over at right guard three games into last season.

 Among the 49ers' next options at right guard: a) Draft a ready-made prospect, such as Stanford's David DeCastro; b) Promote Daniel Kilgore, a fifth-round pick last year; c) Re-sign free agent Chilo Rachal; d) Sign a free agent such as 11-year veteran Leonard Davis, who reportedly visited the 49ers on Wednesday.

 Snyder is coming off his best season with the 49ers, who drafted him in the third round in 2005.
-After auditioning for the first time at center in training camp, he flourished at right guard upon replacing Rachal at halftime in a
+After auditioning for the first time at center in training camp, he flourished at right guard upon replacing Rachal at halftime in a Week 3 win over Cincinnati.

 Of Snyder's 69 career starts, he made 21 at left tackle, 21 at right tackle, 17 at right guard and 10 at left guard.
 He also subbed in for six snaps at center in last season's playoff win over New Orleans.